kollective-networks/kltv.kombine/doc/api.md

 Returns: Exitcode from the command.

+##### M:Kltv.Kombine.Api.Statics.Cast``1(System.Object)
+ Cast an object to another type trying to copy as much as possible.
+- myobj: Object to be casted<br>
+Returns: A new created object of the new type or null if invalid.

 # T:Kltv.Kombine.Api.Tool
  Wraps a tool interaction (status / result / launch / version) Encapsulated in the tool class we have the tool results